Security dilemma: Arms race

-According to Robert Jervis, since the world is anarchic, a state might, for defensive purposes, build its military capability.
+According to Robert Jervis, since the world is anarchic a state might, for defensive purposes, build its military capability.
 However, since states are not aware of each other's intentions, other states might interpret a defensive buildup as offensive; if so and if offensive action against the state that is only building its defenses is advantageous, the other states might prefer to take an aggressive stance, which will "make the situation unstable".
 In such situation, an arms race may become a strong possibility.
-Robert Jervis gives the example of Germany and Britain before World War I. "Much of the behaviour in this period was the product of technology and beliefs that magnified the security dilemma".
+Robert Jervis gives the example of Germany and Britain before World War I. "Much of the behavior in this period was the product of technology and beliefs that magnified the security dilemma".
 In that example, strategists believed that offense would be more advantageous than defense, but that ultimately turned out to not be the case.
 Competition on nuclear weapons construction between the United States and the Soviet Union, during the Cold War, is a well-known example of an arms race.